adizona/aws-datalake/articles/querying_partitioned_data_with_athena.md

 1. Under **Analytics**, let us click **Athena**.
 1. This should take us to the **Query Editor**.
 If not, we can do so by clicking **Query Editor** on the sub-menu on the top-left.

-### Running our first query against the partitioned data
+### Running our first query against partitioned data

 1. On the left, let us select gdeltdb as the Database.
 This should show us the table (yournamehere_gdelt_open_data) that the Glue crawler created.
 1. In the New Query 1 sub-window, let us type **SELECT * FROM "gdeltdb"."yournamehere_gdelt_open_data" WHERE year = '2018' and month = '01' and day = '10';** and click **Run Query**.